GPUOpen-Drivers/llpc/docs/DdnPartialPipelineCompile.md

 # Partial Pipeline Compile

 # INTRODUCTION
-Per pervious profile result, many Vulkan APPs loading SPIR-V binary is much ahead of create pipeline.
+Per previous profile result, many Vulkan APPs loading SPIR-V binary is much ahead of create pipeline.
 And APPs hate the long pipeline creation time, since it will cause the lag in app.
 To reduce the pipeline creation time, one possible idea is shifting the workload from create pipeline to create shader module.
 But we lack the pipeline states when create shader module, especially, we don’t have the pipeline layout, it is the major interface between shader and driver.
 This DDN proposes a method to build pipeline layout from SPIR-V binary and make it compatible with APP’s pipeline layout without recompile.